This-Is-Captain-Code/SIKE/replit.md

-# PYUSD Tipper
+# SIKE

 ## Overview

-PYUSD Tipper is a full-stack web application that enables users to send micro-tips using PYUSD cryptocurrency on the Ethereum Sepolia testnet.
+SIKE is a full-stack web application that enables users to send micro-tips using PYUSD cryptocurrency on the Ethereum Sepolia testnet.
 The application provides a seamless wallet creation experience with automatic testnet funding and facilitates easy peer-to-peer tipping through a clean, modern interface.

 The system handles wallet management, transaction processing, user authentication via Replit's OAuth system, and provides real-time balance tracking.
 Users can send tips to others by username, with transaction statuses tracked through the blockchain.